 Managing my budget and learning to live on less helped me to pay off a considerable amount of consumer debt.
 Now that it’s gone, my husband and I are attacking the mortgage.
 Our mortgage is not due to finish until 2031, but we would love to have it paid off by the end of 2017, fourteen years early!

 To help us do that we (try to) limit our household expenditure to less than 50% of our net income.

-Every month I start with basic essential costs, and then add in any other expected costs - after that everything else goes towards our (eventual) financial freedom.
+Every month I start with our basic essential costs, and then add in any other expected costs – after that everything else (we allocate every penny), goes towards our future financial freedom.